Textile: Textile

 The word 'textile' comes from the Latin adjective textilis, meaning 'woven', which itself stems from textus, the past participle of the verb texere, 'to weave'.
 Originally applied to woven fabrics, the term "textiles" is now used to encompass a diverse range of materials, including fibres, yarns, and fabrics, as well as other related items.

 Fabric

 A "fabric" is defined as any thin, flexible material made from yarn, directly from fibres, polymeric film, foam, or any combination of these techniques.
 Fabric has a broader application than cloth.
 Fabric is synonymous with cloth, material, goods, or piece goods.
-The word 'fabric' also derives from Latin, with roots in the Proto-Indo-European language.
-Stemming most recently from the Middle French fabrique, or "building," and earlier from the Latin fabrica ('workshop; an art, trade; a skillful production, structure, fabric'), the noun fabrica stems from the Latin faber" artisan who works in hard materials', which itself is derived from the Proto-Indo-European dhabh-, meaning 'to fit together'.
+The word "fabric" also derives from Latin, with roots in the Proto-Indo-European language.
+Stemming most recently from the Middle French fabrique 'building', and earlier from the Latin fabrica 'workshop; an art, trade; a skillful production, structure, fabric', the noun fabrica stems from the Latin faber 'artisan who works in hard materials', which itself is derived from the Proto-Indo-European dhabh-, meaning "to fit together".